Odiham: William Lily

+Victoria Cross

+Two people with links to Odiham won the Victoria Cross in the First World War, and have streets in the village named after them:

+Reverend William Addison (VC) was educated at Robert May's School;

+Brigadier Manley James (VC) was born and spent his childhood in the village.

 Odiham Agricultural Society

 On 16 May 1783, a group drawn from 'Gentlemen of Rank, fortune and Ingenuity' plus some 'intelligent farmers' met in The George Inn, Odiham to inaugurate the Odiham Agricultural Society as a 'society for the encouraging of Agricultural and Industry in their village and neighbourhood'.
 Influenced by key members like Thomas Burgess and Granville Penn, the Society also resolved to reform farriery and animal care by establishing a school to teach veterinary science in England.
 This was to result in a far-reaching outcome: the foundation of the Royal Veterinary Society and the birth of the veterinary profession in Britain.